Courses and Requirements

 Gender and Violence in the Middle Ages.

 This course serves as an introduction to the field of Medieval and Renaissance Studies.
 Drawing on multiple disciplinary perspectives, including those of literature, law, history, and art, we will examine the intersection of ideas about the body, gender, and violence in the European Middle Ages.
 Readings may include the Bible and early patristic writings; the lives of saints; poems and advice manuals on courtly love; depictions of women in the Crusades; Icelandic sagas; and perspectives on the trial of Joan of Arc.
-(Oral Presentations.)
 Prerequisite, One 100-level course in literature or history, or AP 4 or 5 in English or history.
-(Same as English and Creative Writing 223 and Medieval and Renaissance Studies 223.)
+(Same as Literature 223 and Medieval and Renaissance Studies 223.)
 Maximum enrollment, 24.

 The American Founding: Ideals and Reality.

 An intensive analysis of the philosophical ideals of the Founding Era (1763-1800) and their uneven realization.
 Social histories of various races, genders and classes will help illuminate the inherent ambiguities, weaknesses, strengths and legacies of the social and political philosophies of late 18th-century America.
 Prerequisite, Government 117, Philosophy 117 or a 100-level course in history.
 May count toward a concentration in either history or government.
 Not open to students who have taken History 240 or 374.
-(Same as Government 229 and College Courses and Seminars 229.)
+(Same as College Courses and Seminars 229 and Government 229.)
 Maximum enrollment, 24.

 This course examines the shifting boundaries of sovereignty and religion in Britain and Ireland in the period from the founding of the Tudor monarchy to the Glorious Revolution.
 It simultaneously shows how England developed its power overseas through trade, colonization, and privateering.
 This course illuminates the disparate, multicultural societies over which the English monarchy extended its rule, demonstrating how tumultuous struggles to consolidate and sustain political authority in the ‘Atlantic archipelago’ corresponded with the global expansion of British commerce.